vibhor-5/movie-rec-website/README.md

-# MovieRec: Educational Movie Recommendation Platform
+# Multi Recsys Movie Recommendation

-MovieRec is a full-stack educational movie recommendation platform.
+MovieRec(tentative) is a full-stack educational movie recommendation platform.
 It helps users discover new films and learn how recommendation algorithms work, combining collaborative filtering, content-based filtering, and hybrid approaches.
 The platform features a modern UI, robust backend, and extensible ML modules.

 ---